T

 Insider tips

-• Consider purchasing a MaltaPass for discounts on attractions and public transport.
+• Consider purchasing a MaltaPass for access to multiple attractions and public transport.

-• Rent a car for flexibility, especially for exploring Gozo and less accessible areas.
+• Rent a car for flexibility, especially for exploring Gozo and rural Malta, but be prepared for narrow streets.

 • Learn a few basic Maltese phrases; while English is widely spoken, locals appreciate the effort.